- — Kosher, Non-GMO, Organic, Raw, Vegan

 - — Good Source of Calcium, Phosphorus, Dietary Fiber and Manganese

 What if you could create your favorite bakery staples without relying on regular white grain flour?
-Organic chia seed flour provides a healthy, vegan, gluten-free alternative to regular flour.
+Organic milled chia seed provides a healthy, vegan, gluten-free alternative to regular flour.
 It has a range of uses.
-Not only can it be used for baking, but it can also thicken sauces and soups or be added to salads or smoothies to give them a boost of fiber and protein.
+It can be used for baking, but it can also thicken sauces and soups or be added to salads or smoothies to boost fiber and protein.

 - Protein.
-It can be hard to find healthy, plant-based protein sources, but organic chia seed flour makes the mark.
-Each ounce of this flour has a whopping 4.6 grams of protein, a key ingredient for muscle growth and repair, as well as healthy skin and hair.
+It can be hard to find healthy, plant-based protein sources, but organic milled chia seed makes the mark.
+Each ounce of this product has a whopping 4.6 grams of protein, a key ingredient for muscle growth and repair and healthy skin and hair.

 - Fiber.
 Digestive health is the foundation of whether your body feels right at the end of the day.
-Eating a diet rich in high-fiber foods can help with digestive health, allowing your body to break down nutrients in an efficient manner, and leaving you feeling energetic.
-Organic chia flour gives you 38% of your daily fiber need per ounce.
+Eating a diet rich in high-fiber foods can help with digestive health, allow your body to break down nutrients efficiently, and leave you feeling energetic.
+For example, organic milled chia seeds give you 38% of your daily fiber need per ounce.

 - Limiting sugars is one important reason to reduce carbohydrate intake.
-Organic chia flour offers limited carbohydrates and 0g sugar per serving, making it a healthier option for your home baking.
+For example, organic milled chia seeds offer limited carbohydrates and 0g sugar per serving, making it a healthier option for your home baking.

 - Sodium causes your body to retain water, leaving you feeling bloated and achy at the end of the day.
 Also, high-sodium diets lead to high blood pressure and, in pregnant women, preeclampsia.
-With the only 4mg of sodium per ounce, organic chia flour is a low-sodium food.
+Organic milled chia seeds are a low-sodium food with only 4mg of sodium per ounce.
 It is an excellent option if you’re trying to reduce your daily sodium intake.

 - High cholesterol can lead to health complications, including atherosclerosis, heart attack, and stroke.
 Limiting cholesterol intake is especially important for people who have a history of heart disease or are prone to blood clots.